atdd-bdd/GherkinExecutorForJava/README.md

    return true
    }
 ```
-Instead of catching an Exception, you would just check the return valid of `isValid()`
+Instead of catching an IllegalArgumentException, you would just check the return valid of `isValid()`

 ## Data
 Here is more information on the Data statement.